 <style/>elements or inlined, as clients can ignore

-- Absolute URLs must be used, as links with only a path (like
+- URLs must include a hostname, as links with only a path (like

 /blog/hello-world) end up broken.